sourcey

 • Search: / or Ctrl+K opens a search dialog that filters endpoints and models instantly.
 Results navigate with arrow keys and Enter.

-• Dark mode: Toggle button that respects system preference and persists via localStorage.
-The entire theme switches; not just the code panel.
+• Dark mode: toggle that respects system preference and persists via localStorage.
+The entire theme switches, not just the code panel.

 • Scroll tracking: IntersectionObserver highlights the current section in the sidebar as you scroll.

-Documentation is infrastructure.
-It should be owned, not rented.
-Sourcey is AGPL-3.0; free to use, self-host, and modify.
+Sourcey is AGPL-3.0.
+Free to use, self-host, and modify.
 If you run it as a hosted service, you open-source your stack.
-The incentive structure is deliberate: we want more open documentation tools, not more walled gardens.
+Documentation is infrastructure; it should be owned, not rented.